Color Outdoor Lights | Best Outdoor Color

 At the same time, you would not want these lights to have differing color tones in the same room for the same function.
 Could you imagine an evening in the living room with each lamp having a different color tone?
 The effect would start to bother you subconsciously, even if you didn’t understand the problem.
 It’s subtle, the same way your eye picks up on a piece of thread dangling on a jacket or your pants.

-Most of our residential clients are looking for outdoor lighting to add a touch of ambiance to their outdoor living spaces, and most usually choose white as their color.
+Most of our residential clients are looking for color outdoor lights to add a touch of ambiance to their outdoor living spaces, and most usually choose white as their color.
 As a result, Northwest Outdoor Lighting recommends a warm color tone (specifically 2,700K to 3,200K).
 This applies to ALL lights on the outside of your residence, such as carriage lamps, entry lamps and obtrusive flood lamps.
-When your property is lit correctly, the outdoor lights have the same consistent color tone, which creates a pleasing overall ambience that your eye will pick up on, even subtly.
+When your property is lit correctly, the best outdoor color lights have the same consistent color tone, which creates a pleasing overall ambience that your eye will pick up on, even subtly.

 In a few cases, some clients might prefer a bright white light rather than a subtle one (for example, clients whose primary desire is security conscious lighting).
 A mid-century modern or contemporary home, for example, could be dramatically lit with warm white, bright white/blue tone or possibly multi-colored lights.